SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

   <img src="./Images/Forward_propagation_math.png" alt="Forward"/>
 </p>

-Then, we can write out the computation of this network as mathematical equations as follows:
+Then, we can write out the forward propagation computation of this network as mathematical equations as follows:
 ```math
 \begin{aligned}
 h_1 = w_{h_1x_1}x_1 + w_{h_1x_2}x_2 + b_1 \\